VolodyaVechirko/WeatherApp/README.md

 There are RemoteDataSource (impl is Retrofit client) and LocalDataSource (impl is Room daos).
 Application provides limited support for offline mode.

-Presentation layer is built using ViewModel (arch comp) and data observing through LiveData.
+Presentation layer is built (MVVM with one way databinding) using ViewModel (arch comp) and data observing through LiveData.
 Koin is used as a dependency injection tool.

 What are not included:
 Unit tests,
 Android data binding (xml),
 Android navigation (arch comp),
-DiffUtils for RecyclerView.
+DiffUtils for RecyclerView,
+Room data observing (with LiveData).